queoGmbH/peanuts/README.md

 Copy Spring.Properties.Template.config and rename it to Spring.Properties.config

-Change the dbConnectionString to your settings
+Change the dbConnectionString in that file to your database server settings

 Make sure you have npm Task Runner Extension installed